-We have already heard of the word called internet.
+We have already heard of the word called the internet.
 It is the connection of all computers to share information with each other.
 This connection is spread across the world.
-But, for now we know that only Personal Computers (PC) and smartphones can only be connected.
+But, for now, we know that only Personal Computers (PC) and smartphones can only be connected.

-This is because, whenever we see people working on internet, they use either PC or smartphones.
-But as internet has improved, the scene is changing.
-The changing scene is that, not only PC and smartphones can be connected, but other things can also be a part of internet.
+This is because, whenever we see people working on the internet, they use either PC or smartphones.
+But as the internet has improved, the scene is changing.
+The changing scene is that, not only PC and smartphones can be connected, but other things can also be a part of the internet.

-Other things include sound, camera, motion sensors, wrist watches, home stuffs etc. Home stuffs include lights, fridge, AC, TV, vehicles, etc. All these are called IoT devices.
+Other things include sound, camera, motion sensors, wristwatches, home stuff, etc. Home stuff includes lights, fridge, AC, TV, vehicles, etc. All these are called IoT devices.

-The role of these IoT devices is to collect information from surroundings.
-Then, send these information to some systems for processing.
-These systems does some calculations, makes some decisions and show the results to user.
+The role of these IoT devices is to collect information from their surroundings.
+Then, send this information to some systems for processing.
+These systems do some calculations, make some decisions, and show the results to the user.

 Characteristics of Internet of Things

 The connection can be wired or wireless.
-Wired connection uses cables, power lines, etc. Whereas, wireless connection can use Bluetooth, WiFi, etc. Bluetooth and WiFi chips and modules are available for this.
+The wired connection uses cables, power lines, etc. Whereas, the wireless connections can use Bluetooth, WiFi, etc. Bluetooth and WiFi chips and modules are available for this.

-The IoT devices not only collects information and shares it to system.
+The IoT devices not only collect information and share it with the system.
 It also communicates with each other by exchanging information.
-This is needed where data of one IoT device depends on data of other IoT device.
+This is needed where data of one IoT device depends on data of other IoT devices.

 For example, a camera sensor wants to check some activities happening in the surroundings.
-For that it communicates with sound sensor by checking its data.
-If camera sensor finds non-zero value in sound sensor, then it starts moving to check the place.
+For that, it communicates with the sound sensor by checking its data.
+If the camera sensor finds a non-zero value in the sound sensor, then it starts moving to check the place.

 4. Hybrid Nature

-When compared to internet of computers, internet of things proves to be hybrid.
-Because in internet of computers only one kind of device is involved.
-But in internet of things, the devices which are involved are completely different from each other.
+When compared to the internet of computers, the internet of things proves to be hybrid.
+Because on the internet of computers only one kind of device is involved.
+But in the internet of things, the devices which are involved are completely different from each other.

 For example, take camera sensor and sound sensor.
-Both these devices deals with entirely different kind of data.
-Still they are involved in IoT network and are coordinating with each other.
+Both these devices deal with entirely different kinds of data.
+Still, they are involved in the IoT networks and are coordinating with each other.

-Another example are home stuffs.
+Another example is home stuff.
 Take AC and TV.
 Both have completely different objectives.
-One’s objective is to cool the room and other’s is to entertain people.
-Still they are involved in internet to share their power consumption.
+One’s objective is to cool the room and the other’s is to entertain people.
+Still, they are involved on the internet to share their power consumption.

 5. Adjusting Capability

-Camera and sound sensors are usually placed outside buildings like doors, roofs, poles etc. So this environment changes in summer, winter and rainy season.
-Temperature, pressure and humidity changes due to this.
+Camera and sound sensors are usually placed outside buildings like doors, roofs, poles, etc. So this environment changes in summer, winter, and rainy seasons.
+Temperature, pressure, and humidity change due to this.

-Therefore these sensors, being a machine can malfunction due to moisture, heat and rust.
-So devices are especially made to be immune from these changes.
+Therefore these sensors, being a machine can malfunction due to moisture, heat, and rust.
+So devices are specially made to be immune from these changes.
 Therefore they adjust themselves according to changing environment and work continuously.